Dragonborn 5e: Unleash Your Inner Dragon in Dungeons & Dragons”

 Appearance

 Loxodon is a giant race of elephant-like creatures.
-Weighing in at a vast, nearly four-hundred pounds, Loxodons are very strong, deriving natural armor from their firm skin and attaining +2 build.
+Weighing in at a vast, nearly four hundred pounds, Loxodons are very strong, deriving natural armor from their firm skin and attaining +2 build.
 He brings with him an excellent deal of specific utility, such as the capability to use his trunks as a functional third arm and gain a benefit over any investigation involving the sense of smell.

 Community is highly vital to Loxodons.
 They perform tirelessly to maintain the bond they have created and make sure they develop into an attractive relationship.
 Whether it’s Loxodon in your company, adventuring gatherings, or just as a friend, you understand you may always count on them.
 The vowels often represent some priest, title, grandfather, and many more.